PXD-tsmith/sample-endpoint-details/readme.md

-## Sample API Endpoint Documentation
+## Sample API Endpoint Documentation | Using "4.0 Create Analysis UX" Design as an Example

 **Endpoint:** `/path/to/endpoint`
 **Method:** `POST`